yetk1n/betsson-swag-labs/README.md

 - Integrate automated tests within a continuous integration and continuous deployment (CI/CD) pipeline using GitHub Actions or Jenkins.
 Scheduled executions and instant feedback loops will be added to speed up the development cycle, increase release confidence, and catch regressions early.

 ### 📌 **3.
 API & Backend Validation**
-- Expand current coverage beyond UI interactions by integrating backend and API validations using REST-assured.
+- Expand current coverage beyond UI interactions by integrating backend and API validations.
 This would significantly increase testing depth to ensure comprehensive application health.

 ### 📌 **4.
 Robust Debugging and Traceability Tools**
 - Improve reporting capabilities with automated screenshot capturing, screen-recording during failures, and enriched log analysis.
 Enhanced reporting with clearer issue traceability enables faster defect isolation and resolution.